DerHirschi/lzhuf.py/README.md

-# lzhuf.py
-A Python implementation of the LZHUF compression algorithm, ported from the C version at ARSFI/Winlink-Compression.
-Supports encoding and decoding data using a binary search tree and Huffman coding.
-Ideal for retro computing, ASCII art compression, or experimental projects.

 # LZHUF.py - A Python implementation of the LZHUF algorithm

 This project is a Python port of the LZHUF compression algorithm, originally written in C and available at [ARSFI/Winlink-Compression](https://github.com/ARSFI/Winlink-Compression).
 The algorithm combines LZSS compression with Huffman coding and has been adapted and optimized with support from Grok 3-beta (xAI).